Langworth: Community

 Langworth had a village store with a full time post office until the 2008/2009 post office closures.

-The village organised a campaign to keep it open, this included a web campaign (www.savelangworthpostoffice.co.uk no longer online) and direct action including a protest in front of the Department for Business, Enterprise and Regulatory Reform and a pedestrian crossing protest which caused long tailbacks on the A158.
+The village organised a campaign to keep it open.
+The campaign included a web campaign (www.savelangworthpostoffice.co.uk, which is no longer online) and direct action, including a protest in front of the Department for Business, Enterprise and Regulatory Reform and a pedestrian crossing protest, which caused long tailbacks on the A158.

-This all failed and Post office Ltd closed the Langworth branch, resulting in the village store closing.
+The campaign failed to reach its goal and Post office Ltd closed the Langworth branch, resulting in the village store closing.

-There is now a post office outreach service open in the Langworth memorial hall, three times a week.
+There is now a post office outreach service open in the Langworth memorial hall three times a week.